harness/developer-hub/release-notes/continuous-delivery.md

 - Fixed an issue that caused the **Pipeline Executions** page to make unnecessary API calls to a back-end service.
 (CDS-77401)

-- Fixed an issue where users could not specify runtime inputs for some advanced settings (such as Looping Strategy) in step groups and step-group templates.
-With this fix, runtime inputs are supported for all advanced step-group settings.
+- Fixed an issue where users could not specify runtime inputs for some advanced settings (such as the looping strategy) in step groups and step group templates.
+With this fix, runtime inputs are supported for all advanced step group settings.
 (CDS-77246, ZD-49339, ZD-49427)

 - Fixed a UI issue that caused some edit buttons to not appear.
 (CDS-76977)

 - Fixed an issue where the K8s Apply step did not correctly evaluate expressions for the **Command Type** field.
 (CDS-76632)

 - Fixed an issue where the reconciliation for input set templates did not check for differences in old vs. new YAML for a given input set.
-This was happening because there was no flag to monitor for changes in YAML strings.
+The issue occurred because there was no flag to monitor for changes in YAML strings.
 (CDS-76533).

   This fix introduces a new `yamlDiffPresent` boolean in `InputSetYamlDiffDTO` and its relevant unit tests.
 The purpose of this flag is similar to validYAML, which determines whether the current YAML is valid or not.